 Foot and ankle swelling during pregnancy is common and ankle rotations can help with circulation and may reduce some fluid buildup.
 Sit with legs extended and toes relaxed.
 Rotate your feet in large circles using your whole foot and ankle.
 Rotate four times on the right and four times on the left.

 To do Kegel exercises that target the pelvic floor, imagine you are trying to stop the flow of urine or trying not to pass gas.
 Try not to move your legs, buttocks, or abdominal muscles.
 Kegels are so subtle no one should notice you are doing them.
 Contract the muscles and hold for a slow count of five, then relax.
-Repeat ten times for one set.
-Do 5 sets per day.
+Repeat 10 times for one set.
+Do 3-5 sets per day.
+If you are unsure about how to do the exercises, ask your doctor.

 Tailor exercises can help relieve low back pain by strengthening the pelvic, hip, and thigh muscles.